jewelsofthought/neshama/site/posts/parashot/Shoftim.md

 </p>
 </blockquote>

-_NOTE:_ I know this refers to the service at the Temple, however there were more Levites (and Kohanim) than was needed for the services at the Temple.
+{NOTE: I know this refers to the service at the Temple, however there were more Levites (and Kohanim) than was needed for the services at the Temple.
 In addition, we do not have the Temple any more.
-It made sense, especially in the spreading of the duties of teaching the Law, as was expressed in Jithro and _the subsequent parasha in Deut_, that the Levites would be spread amongst the people in their cities.
+It made sense, especially in the spreading of the duties of teaching the Law, as was expressed in Jithro and _the subsequent parasha in Deut_, that the Levites would be spread amongst the people in their cities.}

 ### 6-8&#93; Divided into shifts, or "watches"